sib-swiss/containers-introduction-training/docs/index.md

 After this course, you will be able to:

 * Understand the basic concepts and terminology associated with virtualization with containers
-* Be able to customize, store and share a containerized environment with Docker
+* Customize, store, manage and share containerized environments with Docker
-* Understand the essential differences between Docker and Singularity
-* Be able to use Singularity to run containers on a shared computer environment (e.g. a HPC cluster)
+* Use Singularity to run containers on a shared computer environment (e.g. a HPC cluster)
+* Understand the basic concepts and terminology associated with workflow management systems
+* Create a computational workflow that uses containers with Snakemake

 ### Learning outcomes explained